NuclearTalent/LFD_for_Physicists/_sources/LearningFromData-content/BayesianStatistics/BayesianBasics/Inferenceandpdfs/sec-04-summary.md

 In Appendix A there is a summary and further details on {ref}`sec:Statistics`.
 Particularly important are {ref}`sec:ExpectationValuesAndMoments` and {ref}`sec:CentralMoments`; we summarize the key discrete and continuous definitions here.
 Note: there are multiple notations out there for these quantities!

-:::{admonition} Brief summary of expectation values and moments The *expectation value* of a function $h$ of the random variable $X$ with respect to its distribution $p(x_i)$ (a PMF) or $p(x)$ (a PDF) is
+## Brief summary of expectation values and moments

+The *expectation value* of a function $h$ of the random variable $X$ with respect to its distribution $p(x_i)$ (a PMF) or $p(x)$ (a PDF) is

 $$